How To: DIY Deodorant Without Baking Soda

 0.05 gr (approx 7 drops) lavender essential oil*

-*Both of these essential oils are deodorising and antibacterial.
-They are also well tolerated.
+*Both of these essential oils are deodorizing and antibacterial.
+They are also generally well tolerated.
 Replacing them with other essential oils may lessen the effectiveness of your deodorant.

 Note: For best results, measure everything by weight.
 The essential oils are also listed in DROPS above because not everybody owns a scale that can measure down to a tenth of a gram, and we are making a single deodorant.
 If you want to scale up this formula, calculate using the weight of the essential oils.

-EXTRA NOTE ABOUT TEXTURE: The above makes a texture that will stay solid through summer months.
-It will also need to be 'warmed up' on the skin to apply.
+EXTRA NOTE ABOUT TEXTURE: The above makes a texture that will stay solid through summer months - which is quite useful if you live in a very warm climate.
+The deodorant will need to be 'warmed up' on the skin to apply.
 If you prefer a softer texture (that is easier to apply but risks going very soft in summer months), reduce the beeswax to a total of 4 grams and use 13 grams of cocoa butter.

 - Melt the beeswax and cocoa butter SLOWLY over LOW heat (use a heatproof glass container/beaker that can be placed directly on the heat source)